 The anatomy of a deck is made up of two major parts: the deck substrate and the decking surface.
-Johnson Lumber has 100 years in the lumber game, and decking is just one of the many project types we have perfected since.
-Here’s a rundown of what makes a proper deck.

 The framework beneath your deck boards is referred to as the substructure.
 This part of the anatomy of a deck provides the structural support required for your deck to be safe and secure.
 Different deck layouts will necessitate different substructure construction.

 Substructure deck components are typically made of traditional wood that is susceptible to moisture damage and weathering.
 As a result, regular inspections of your substructure – and all of its listed components – should be performed at least once a year.

 Here are the parts that make up your deck substructure: